 Bold Earth places a high priority on the realistic management of risks.
 Because of the varied terrain including mountains, rock, water, weather, whitewater and outdoor living components on six continents, participation with Bold Earth contains some elements of risk.
 Due to inherent risks, Bold Earth cannot legitimately offer a guarantee of safety.
 However, our acute awareness of and focus on risk management over our 40+ year history decreases overall risk and enables us to operate within an acceptable level of risk.

 RISK MANAGEMENT STATEMENT

 Bold Earth has been entrusted with the care and education of its students while traveling.
-The physical and emotional health and welfare of students, as well as employees, is of highest priority to Bold Earth.
+The physical and emotional health and welfare of students and employees is of highest priority to Bold Earth.
 To that end our risk management plan includes several key components: quality staff, informed students, contingency planning, and support services (i.e. transportation and emergency communication systems).

 Bold Earth staff must create routine contingency plans on both the small and large scales.
 Leaders are aware of student medical histories, potential environmental hazards and Bold Earth safety and risk management protocols are meticulously review during a yearly week long intensive staff training.
 Major contingency planning occurs at the beginning of each program where safety is discussed.
 Throughout the program minor contingency planning is an ongoing process which occurs during the pre‐trip check and before each adventure outing.
 During the pre‐trip check, local emergency contact, health services, communication and evacuation procedures are reviewed.

 The Bold Earth office is open 24/7 during the summer operations to immediately communicate with families and trips in the field.
-Bold Earth Trip Leaders carry medical kits with trips at all times, as well as emergency contact numbers for local emergency services, the Bold Earth office and check‐in/report protocols for emergency situations when it may be necessary to notify parents, initiate emergency response.
+Bold Earth Trip Leaders carry medical kits with trips at all times, as well as emergency contact numbers for local emergency services, the Bold Earth office, and check‐in/report protocols for emergency situations when it may be necessary to notify parents or initiate emergency response.

 BOLD EARTH EMERGENCY SYSTEMS